Issyanofsky/Rasa/files/13_integration_website.md

 The REST channel in Rasa allows your bot to communicate with any client by sending and receiving messages through simple HTTP requests.
 This channel is connecting using a __REST API__.

+This option turns on the Rasa HTTP API, so other programs can talk to your bot.
+It allows to send messages from:
+* websites
+* mobile apps
+* Postman
+* JavaScript
+* Python
+* any tool that sends HTTP requests

+Without __--enable-api__, you cannot call endpoints like:
+* /webhooks/rest/webhook (send/receive messages)
+* /model/parse (NLU parsing)
+* /conversations/... (view history)

 ![Integration with a Website](../images/integration_website1309.gif)